AidinNiaparast/Pattern-Transformation/README.md

 # Pattern-Transformation
-Fourth project of the Advanced Programming course take in Spring 2017
+Fourth project of the Advanced Programming course taken in Spring 2017

 This project's goal is to implement a web-based game using Java, JSP and HTML.
 In this game, the player should transform a pattern into another one by performing some specific operations.
 The operations allowed are cyclic shifts of rows and columns of the board.